k2view-academy/K2View-Academy/articles/03_logical_units/21_big_schema_productivity_tips.md

-You can type a keyword in the search box, where the search result widget will then display all the occurrences of the searched text.
+You can type a keyword in the Search box, where the search result widget will accordingly display all occurrences of the searched text.

 * The search results display the entire element name, which contains the searched text highlighted in orange.